Sarahakingbade/FIFA21-Data-Analysis/README.md

 ## Conclusion

 In conclusion, the fifa21 raw data v2 dataset was efficiently cleaned.
-In the absence of it, the exploratory data analysis will be unsuccessful and produce false insights.
+In the absence of the data cleaning, the exploratory data analysis will be unsuccessful and produce false insights.

 ![](Thank_you.png)